beerios/resume-markdown/chris-harley-resume.md

 - Successfully managed multiple scrum teams during a critical company split, supporting the transition from a profit-oriented business to a growth-oriented startup.
 - Provided expert guidance to the team in the development of REST API standards, steering them towards a low-maintenance approach to generating Open API Spec from Jersey and Spring code.
-- Redesigned an audit logging service by pinpointing maintenance and scalability issues.
-The implemented changes reduced annual maintenance time by over 90%, saved more than 8 person-months per year, and sped up feature release cycles by removing inter-service dependencies.
+- Redesigned an audit logging service, addressing maintenance and scalability issues.
+Reduced annual maintenance time by over 90%, saved more than 8 person-months per year, and sped up feature release cycles by removing inter-service dependencies.
 - Implemented team status dashboards to enhance communication and coordination with product management and executive leadership, improving overall visibility and alignment
 - Developed a comprehensive product development strategy to evolve our partner integration ecosystem.
 This allowed partners to easily interact with our products using RESTful APIs and Python client libraries.